IAMconsortium/pyam/README.md

 ### Windows Users

-0. Double click on `install.bat` in the local folder where you cloned your fork.
+1. Double click on `install.bat` in the local folder where you cloned your fork.

 ### *nix Users

-0. In a command prompt, execute the following command
+1. In a command prompt, execute the following command

     ```
+    pip install -r requirements.txt
     python setup.py install
     ```